oncody/civ-board-game-2010/README.md

 1. Set trade dial equal to trade in your city's outskirts (you'll gain trade again on the first turn)
 1. Place a single army figure in a legal square in your city's outskirts
 1. Place a single scout figure in a legal square in your city's outskirts
-1. Take one artillery military unit card
+1. Take one artillery card
-1. Take one infantry military unit card
+1. Take one infantry card
-1. Take one mounted military unit card
+1. Take one mounted card

 ## Optional Rules
 1. Investment deck